 Prior to 1994, Kaufman worked as a financial analyst and real estate consultant in New York City and St. Louis, Missouri.
 He holds both a bachelor’s and a master’s degree in Civil Engineering from Washington University in St. Louis.

 Kaufman’s community involvement includes numerous volunteer and leadership positions.
 He is a member of the Urban Land Institute (ULI) and previously served as Chair for the Small-Scale Development Gold Council.
 He was regional chair for Washington University’s recent Capital Campaign and currently serves on Alumni Board of Governors.
-He also currently serves on Sig Ep National Housing Board and is currently First Vice President for American Jewish Committee in Atlanta.
+He also currently serves on Sig Ep National Housing Board and is currently President for American Jewish Committee in Atlanta.
 He is a longtime volunteer and past officer/board member of Camp Sunshine and past Treasurer for JELF (Jewish Education Loan Fund).
 In 2012, the American Diabetes Association honored Kaufman with their Father of the Year award.

 Garry Sobel joined Kaufman Capital Partners in 2013 as a Senior Vice President focused on investment strategy, asset management and sourcing co-investment capital.
 Sobel’s unique experience, derived from more than 30 years of investment experience in real estate, private client wealth management, and finance, has taught him to successfully manage the real estate investment life cycle.